-- Projects are proposed on CATe.
+- Projects are proposed on the Project Portal.

 - Students are expected to list three projects as their choices - one first choice, one second choice and one third choice.
 Failure to do so will jeopardise your chances of getting your projects in the first round.
 Students who put up their own projects don't need to list all the three choices.